dmotz/hexaflip/README.md

         curtis: ['Curtis', 'Roots', 'Super Fly', 'Back to the World', 'Got to Find a Way', 'Sweet Exorcist'] }
 );

+// you can also pass a selector string and HexaFlip will take the first matching element: var firstDiv = new HexaFlip('div');
 ```

 If a value is a URL, HexaFlip will set that side to the image it points to, preloading it automatically.